Best mild hybrid cars UK

 You'll usually find that mild hybrid options are more affordable than hybrids and plug-in hybrids, but you still get the benefit of improving efficiency.

-They're also great for lowering exhaust emissions and this can mean lower road tax costs.
+They're also great for lowering exhaust emissions.

 Plus, there's no need to plug in and charge up your mild hybrid like other types of electric cars.
 This is ideal if you don't have the space for a charger or can't access one.